Grant McNeill

 Grant McNeill (born June 8, 1983) is a Canadian former professional ice hockey defenceman.
 He was drafted 68th overall in the 2001 NHL Entry Draft by the Florida Panthers and played three games with the Panthers in the National Hockey League in the 2003–04 season.

+He currently plays with the Edmonton Bolts of the AMHL DIV 3.

 He last played with the South Carolina Stingrays of the ECHL on contract from the Hershey Bears of the American Hockey League.